aws/language-server-runtimes/src/runtimes/README.md

-## AWS Language server runtimes
+## AWS Language Server Runtimes Implementation

-This folder contains implementation of AWS Language server runtimes and Runtimes features.
+Implementation of AWS Language Server runtimes and Runtimes features.

 Each runtime implements a LSP server and opens communication channel with client over LSP connection.
 Runtime initialised all registered Capabilities.